 #1 – I Can Dream About You

-Dan Hartman wrote the song after he was approached by Streets of Fire producer, Jimmy Iovine.
+Dan Hartman wrote the song after Streets of Fire producer Jimmy Iovine approached him.
 “I Can Dream About You” was first released through the movie and its soundtrack.
 It was supposed to be a song engineered to appear as if a quartet of black male artists was performing it in a concert.
 This prompted Hartman to go back to his demo, “I Can Dream About You,” which saw itself become part of a legal issue so that the artist could rightfully earn the royalty rights of this hit song.
-Although this song was performed by Ford in the movie, Hartman had the right to perform it on the soundtrack.
+Although Ford performed this song in the movie, Hartman had the right to perform it on the soundtrack.
 Lesser informed fans assumed “I Can Dream About You” was Hartman’s breakthrough single, failing to realize he already had two big hits as a solo artist previously.